parsa/blaze/README.md

 ## Compiler Compatibility ##

 **Blaze** supports the C++14 standard and is compatible with a wide range of C++ compilers.
-In fact, **Blaze** is constantly tested with the GNU compiler collection (version 5.0 through 7.2), the Intel C++ compiler (16.0 through 17.4), the Clang compiler (version 3.9 through 5.0), and Visual C++ 2015 and 2017 (Win64 only).
+In fact, **Blaze** is constantly tested with the GNU compiler collection (version 6.0 through 7.2), the Clang compiler (version 5.0 through 6.0), and Visual C++ 2017 (Win64 only).
 Other compilers are not explicitly tested, but might work with a high probability.

 If you are looking for a C++98 compatible math library you might consider using an older release of **Blaze**.
 Until the release 2.6 **Blaze** was written in C++-98 and constantly tested with the GNU compiler collection (version 4.5 through 5.0), the Intel C++ compiler (12.1, 13.1, 14.0, 15.0), the Clang compiler (version 3.4 through 3.7), and Visual C++ 2010, 2012, 2013, and 2015 (Win64 only).